Frequently Asked Questions

-A: Although it varies from patient to patient, recovery from weight loss surgery usually takes between two and three weeks.
+A: Although it varies from patient to patient, recovery from weight loss surgery usually takes between two and four weeks.
 However, it is not unusual for many patients to feel weak and tired for six weeks after the surgery because they are eating much less than before.
-Most people feel good enough to return to work within three to four weeks after their weight loss surgery.
+Most people feel good enough to return to work within two to four weeks after their weight loss surgery.

 Q: Why is activity so important after surgery?

 A: We ask patients to get out of bed and begin moving around as soon as possible after surgery to reduce the risk of complications such as blood clots and pneumonia—the two most serious possible side effects.

 Q: If I have constipation after surgery, what should I do?